ydarias/pokemon-backend/docs/DEV-NOTES.md

 After starting to implement the proposed concept I change my mind.
 Paper is much more supportive than actual code, so there are simpler options that in this case could make things simpler and more maintainable than a strict hexagonal architecture approach.

 ![Diving pokemons query when selectin favorites at controller](images/search-filtering-favorites-simpler.png)

+### Get the types of pokemons as a list

+After all the work completed it should be a pretty simple implementation.

+- [ ] Pokemons Catalog returns the types of pokemons.
+- [ ] A controller allows to the get types as a list.
+- [ ] Implement the repository to get the actual list of types.

 ## Things to improve